ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 ## Update Elasticsearch schema

-Elasticsearch idex must be erased, the schema updated, and the index rebuild.
+Elasticsearch index must be erased, the schema updated, and the index rebuild.

 To delete the index, for example, you can use an HTTP request like in the following `curl` command: